Updated, as of Thursday, May 4, 2023

 People who want to learn the business can become our partner.
 We teach you how to gather leads of distressed property owners, that in most cases, have a need and desire to sell.

 Most of the leads of distressed properties can be gathered by you – and we’ll show you how.
 We can PROVIDE LEADS for free, in your area, for you to prospect, as well.
-We also teach you how to do the marketing, and how to fill out our “Prospecting Lead Sheet”.
-Once the lead sheet is filled out and submitted to us, we’ll do the “back end” of the business and close the on deals, while you earn a percentage of fees that were earned on that deal.
-At minimum, the fee will be $5,000 (which you’ll receive a percentage as a “finders fee”).
+We’ll also teach you how to do the marketing, and how to fill out our “Prospecting Lead Sheet”.
+Once the lead sheet is filled out and submitted to us, we’ll do the “back end” of the business and close the on deals, while you earn a percentage of fee that we earned on that deal.
+At minimum, the total fee will be $5,000, which you’ll receive a percentage (of the total fee) as a joint partner in the deal.

 iBuyAny.com is a legitimate local real estate investor Illinois LLC company, acquiring Fix and Flips for more than 30 years.
 In 1991, there was a Chicago Tribune article, that details our experience in this business of distressed real estate investing (transcript below).
-We are also an Illinois Real Estate Broker Licensee.
+We are also licensed Illinois Real Estate Brokers.

 We do not charge you anything to teach you, and you can optionally invest your own money buying marketing materials through vendors of your choice… not through us.
-Desirable marketing materials include business cards, flyers, signs and other self promotional printed materials for marketing through the channels that we teach, for the prospecting of Fix and Flip properties.
-Prospecting can also be done personally, by visiting the distressed Fix and Flip property leads, and speaking directly with the home owners (knocking for dollars).
+Desirable marketing materials include business cards, flyers, signs and other self-promotional printed materials for marketing through the channels that we teach, for the prospecting of Fix and Flip properties.
+Prospecting can also be done personally, by visiting the distressed Fix and Flip property leads, and by personally driving through neighborhoods looking for distressed properties (driving for dollars).

-If you are (or if know of anyone that would be) SERIOUSLY interested in earning decent fees finding distressed real estate for Fix and Flip investors, like ourselves, please reply to the email address in this advertisement, with your phone number and email address.
-We will call you for a quick pre-screening phone call to see if there is a good fit for the both of us, to join our distressed property real estate investment team… as a partner in finding deals for Fix and Flip investors.
+If you are (or if know of anyone that would be) SERIOUSLY interested in earning decent fees finding distressed real estate for Fix and Flip investors, like ourselves, you can reply to the email address in this advertisement, with your phone number and email address, or call Andre Bowdry directly at (630) 537-0707.
+We will have a pre-screening phone call to see if there is a good fit for the both of us, to join our distressed property real estate investment team… as a partner in finding deals for Fix and Flip investors.

 This position can be part-time or full-time, depending on how much time you want to invest, as your learn about this business.